-However, there’s another pretty big – and less talked about – reason why you keep seeing the topic brought up over and over again: The goal post is always being moved.
+However, there’s another pretty big – and less talked about – the reason why you keep seeing the topic brought up over and over again: The goalpost is always being moved.
 And if you aren’t paying attention and adapting to those changes… the music stops, and you are left without a chair.

-Which is mostly why, still in 2019, you see some people wasting time on outdated SEO strategies like keyword stuffing, article marketing, and clickbait.
+This is mostly why, still in 2021, you see some people wasting time on outdated SEO strategies like keyword stuffing, article marketing, and clickbait.

-It is also why we are going to talk about the ones you should be paying attention in 2020.
+It is also why we are going to talk about the ones you should be paying attention to in 2023.
 Strap on.

 Weren’t There, Like, 200 Of Them?